Month 1 - Getting Started

 Month 2 - Collaboration

-After the new employee’s first 30 days of learning, it’s time to really kick their responsibilities into gear.
+After the new employee’s first 30 days of your onboarding plan, it’s time to really kick their responsibilities into gear.
 The following 30 days should be about testing the waters and challenging the new employee.
 This time is less about training and more about comprehensive work, handling clients, workloads and tasks, in addition to assigning accountability to the newcomer’s work.
 The second month marks when a new employee learns to sink or swim!
 In fact, HR industry studies show that 20% of turnover typically occurs in the first 45 days of employment.

 During this time, encourage group work and invite them to take on tasks with other team members or departments.
 Let your new employee have a go at new and possibly difficult tasks that better showcase the work they will soon be doing.
 Ensure that yourself or another team member is there to help if need be and remember, even if they fail it doesn’t mean they aren’t cut out for the role.
 What matters is how they handle both the situation and their shortcomings.
 Adjusting to a new team and new responsibilities is difficult for even the best of us, so let them prove themselves with the understanding that their colleagues are there to keep one hand on the steering wheel - just in case!